Retro-Devils/Mugen-Pi-4/README.md

 - If successful your game should be under wine/games/mugenfoldername/ in retropie.

+# How to add old Windows games ?

+- Open pixel desktop

+- Move games folder to home/pi/retropie/roms/wine/games

+- Make a qjoypad layout for your game described below .

+- Reboot system .

+- Your game should now be in wine/games .

+- If done correct qjoypad will autoload your layout

 # How do i configure controls? (for games other than mugen)